 For example, an investor doing research in 2006 could easily have found a trend taking place.
-Consumers were shopping more online than ever before.
 Each year, more and more online sales were happening as the world’s preferences in shopping started to change.

 At the same time, Amazon was starting to emerge as a leader of the industry.
 Taking note of the fact that consumer habits were changing and online shopping was growing, it would have been a great decision to look for strong investments in the online retail space.
 Considering that Amazon was starting to lead the charge, it would have been an obvious choice for an investment in the space.

-With enough research, an investor would have seen a potentially lucrative long-term investment opportunity, and making a large investment in the stock would have paid off in tens of multiples.
+With enough research, an investor would have seen a potentially lucrative long-term investment opportunity, and making a large investment in the stock would have paid off in more than a hundred multiples.
 There’s a strong chance that several opportunities like this are taking place as we speak, under the radar of many investors today.

 So, by taking the time to do the research and understanding what you’re getting into, you can escape the need to diversify, as far as Buffett and other investing gurus are considered.

 So, Which is Right?
 Should You Diversify or Not?